-Greenboats has just brought on board the French family-owned company Depestele as a shareholder.
-This move was crucial for a strategic investment: The Bremen pioneer for sustainable composites needs liquid capital to purchase machinery, aiming to significantly expand and streamline its production.
-Besides the financial input, the partnership secures access to increasingly popular raw materials.
+Greenboats has just acquired the French family business Depestele as a partner.
+The move was necessary for a strategic investment: the Bremen-based pioneer for sustainable composites needs liquid funds to purchase a machine system in order to significantly expand and rationalize its production.
+In addition to the financial resources, the company thus secures access to the coveted raw material flax.

-The new shareholder of Greenboats has been marketing flax since 1850 and has become the most significant market player in Europe.
-Around 750 Norman farmers are contractually tied to Depestele.
-They cultivate an area of 13,000 hectares in Northwestern France.
-The French have been supplying Greenboats with raw materials for their eco-composite for some time, and now they have become co-owners of the company.
+The new shareholder of Greenboats has been marketing flax since 1850 and is now the most important market player in Europe.
+Around 750 Norman farmers are contractually bound to Depestele.
+They cultivate an area of 13,000 hectares in the north-west of France.
+The French have also been supplying Greenboats with raw materials for its eco-composite for a long time.
+Now they have become co-owners of the company.

 Friendly relations exist with Depestele

-Furthermore, the relationship with the Depestele family is genuinely friendly. „They also appreciate us because we don’t just want to resell their product but refine it,“ says Jan Paul Schirmer.
-Thus, the conditions are perfect for even closer collaboration.
-The machine, which will start operating at a new (not yet disclosed) location in Germany this year, is a 40-meter-long panel production line – the panels are produced by combining fiber mats with natural resins and then pressing them.
+In addition, there were downright friendly relations with the Depestele family.
+“They are also impressed by us because we don’t just want to resell their product, but enhance it,” says Jan Paul Schirmer.
+The best conditions for even closer cooperation.
+The machine, which will go into operation this year at a new location in Germany, is a so-called panel production line: panels are produced by combining fiber mats with natural resins in several layers and then pressing them.

 According to Greenboats, the new machine is capable of pressing composite panels in a maximum format of 6 x 2.45 meters.
 These panels are of interest to bulk buyers such as shipyards.
 This can be used to create partition walls, cabinets and other objects with straight surfaces on board, as well as many other products.
 The best example was the racing yacht Malizia by Boris Herrmann, who used some parts made of this material in his boat.